flemesre/PHYS-449-final-project/Documentations/cnn.md

 "All convolutional layers (but the first one) are followed by max-pooling layers; their output is then used as input to the non-linear leaky rectified linear unit (LeakyReLU) [51] activation function"

+## 3
+can't do both data processing and dataloading on my gpu?

+`RuntimeError: CUDA out of memory.
+Tried to allocate 3.22 GiB (GPU 0; 8.00 GiB total capacity; 3.94 GiB already allocated; 2.09 GiB free;  3.95 GiB reserved in total by PyTorch)`